-Apart from using washing machine’s dryer or heating feature, we can also hang clothes to dry in the sun.
+Apart from using the washing machine’s dryer or heating feature, we can also hang clothes to dry in the sun.
 If we choose to dry our clothes outside, the sunlight can help to disinfect and bleach our laundry naturally.
-In fact, applying sun-dried method will help us to save on electricity consumption too.
-This is because using washer’s dryer will take a longer time to dry the clothes, depending on the weight of the loads and it will only increase its usage cost of the electricity used.
+In fact, applying a sun-dried method will help us to save on electricity consumption too.
+This is because using the washer’s dryer will take a longer time to dry the clothes, depending on the weight of the loads and it will only increase the usage cost of the electricity used.

 6. Use the microwave

 If you want to reheat your home cooking or food, you can use your microwave, although sometimes we also do reheat the food using an electric or a gas stove.
-A microwave actually uses less energy and take far less time to complete the process of heating.
+A microwave actually uses less energy and takes far less time to complete the process of heating.
 Suffice to say, it is more efficient than an oven.

 7. Avoid plugging in too many devices

-It is important for all us not to plug in too many appliances into one circuit or one power point.
-Excessive extension on power outlet is very dangerous.
+It is important for all of us not to plug in too many appliances into one circuit or one power point.
+Excessive extension on the power outlet is very dangerous.
 This will only lead to a power outage, a short circuit and cause a fire at home.
 Be careful everyone, and never plug in too many things!
 Safety first!

 8. Service your electrical appliances regularly

-We should give a good care and correct use of our home electrical appliances.
-With a simple maintenance, we can feel relief about the efficiency and safety of our electrical appliances.
+We should give good care and correct use of our home electrical appliances.
+With simple maintenance, we can feel relief about the efficiency and safety of our electrical appliances.
 Defrosting your fridge for every three months, cleaning the coils on our refrigerator and the air filters of an air conditioner are examples of DIY maintenance.
 We can also always find the guidelines online, on how to do a proper appliance maintenance at home.
 Nonetheless, don’t hesitate to call for a professional to help if we truly don’t know how to do it or if there are damaged electrical appliances.
 This is to ensure that all electrical items are running smoothly and safe to use for everyday needs.

 By following these easy energy-saving tips, we can reduce our energy consumption and of course, we will not end up with a much higher electricity bills.